t-trent/task-management-tool/README.md

 # Task Manager

-A simple full-stack task management tool run locally built with Next.js, TypeScript, and Tailwind CSS on the frontend and Node.js with PostgreSQL on the backend.
+A simple full-stack task management tool run locally built with Next.js, TypeScript, and Tailwind CSS on the frontend and Node.js with Prisma and PostgreSQL on the backend.

 ## Table of Contents